lerna-lite/lerna-lite/packages/init/README.md

 $ lerna init
 ```

-Create/initialize a new Lerna=Lite repo or upgrade an existing repo to the current version of Lerna-Lite.
+Create/initialize a new Lerna-Lite repo or upgrade an existing repo to the current version of Lerna-Lite.

 > Lerna assumes the repo has already been initialized with `git init`.

 When run, this command will:

 1. Add `lerna` as a [`devDependency`](https://docs.npmjs.com/files/package.json#devdependencies) in `package.json` if it doesn't already exist.
-2. Create a `lerna.json` config file to store the `version` number.
+2. Create a `lerna.json` config file to store the `version` number and also add a `packages` property (unless you use the `--use-workspaces` flag)

 Example output on a new git repo: